Posts Tagged ‘Pop Culture Alternate History’

 Patrick laughed at his reaction.
 “Come on man, don’t tell me your not getting any poon tang back home.
 You got a girl right?”

-“Yeah, sure.”
+“Yeah, yeah, sure I am.”
 Franklin said.

-Nodding his head Patrick said “Alright, it’s cool.
+Nodding his head Patrick said, “Alright, it’s cool.
 Let’s go upstairs.”

 The two walked up the steps and into Patrick’s bedroom.
 It looked the same as the last time Franklin was here.
 His sports posters still adorned the wall and his trophy case remained intact.
 This hardly looked like the room of someone who’d won the Halloween H2K contest.
 He watched Patrick going into his closet, from which he pulled out a cardboard box.
 “This is it man.”
 Patrick said, placing the box on his bed.